maui-pss/maui-kickstarter-configs/README.md

 This is the maui-kickstarter configuration for Maui and requires:

 * Mer SDK
-* mer-kickstarter-configs >= 0.3.1 installed in Mer SDK
 * maui-kickstarter >= 0.99.0 installed in Mer SDK
 * maui-mic-plugins installed in Mer SDK